breslin/breslin.github.io/keepmebooked.md

 # Keepmebooked: B2B Property Management Software
 Our business objective was to transition the product from focusing on customers in the hotel industry to those in the vacation rental industry.
 A secondary objective was to overhaul the user experience and refresh the user interface.
-This migration also came with the technical challenge of scaling a legacy codebase to a userbase of 50,000+ (from under 1,000).
+This migration also came with the technical challenge of scaling a legacy codebase to a userbase of 50,000+ (from under 1,000) through partnership with HouseTrip - one of the leading vacation rental booking sites (similar to Airbnb).

 **My role**: Hands-on Managing Director leading a team of 10 developers and designers.

 **Platform**: Web & native mobile.

+I created the following document over the course of a few days as part of my hiring process.
+I was given access to research and asked how I would lead the business to acheive the above objectives.
+The proposition changed significantly once I had carried out extensive customer development and had the opportunity to work on the project for a number of months.
+Nonetheless it gives a good idea of where I started.

+<object width="100%" height="600" data="/images/mvp_proposal.pdf"></object>

 ## Task #1: Understanding the customer